-Future-ready TVET programs will designed and implemented to prepare trainees for the world of work, Fourth Industrial Revolution (4IR), and the global knowledge economy.
+Future-ready TVET programs will be designed and implemented to prepare trainees for the world of work, Fourth Industrial Revolution, and the global knowledge economy.
 Ladderized education programs will be promoted.
-Building on the gains of the enhanced science, technology, engineering, agriculture-fisheries, and mathematics (STEAM) strand, agri-entrepreneurship, tropical agriculture farming management, and modern agri-fisheries technologies will be included among the course offerings of technical-vocational institutes (TVI).
+Building on the gains of the enhanced science, technology, engineering, mathematics agriculture-fisheries, and agri-entrepreneurship, (STEAM) strand. tropical agriculture farming management, and modern agri-fisheries technologies will be included among the course offerings of technical-vocational institutes (TVI).
 The human resource complement of TVIs should also be scaled up and rightsized to ensure availability of trainers capable of implementing these new course offerings and pursuing wider clientele.

-Implement structural reforms in local universities and colleges to strengthen linkages with TVET communities

-Local government units, particularly their LUCs, and polytechnic institutions will be tapped to deliver TVET programs responsive to the needs of local communities and expand opportunities for adult learning.
-This will be supported by capacity building programs for LUCs in setting up, managing, and implementing TVET programs and establishing linkages in the communities.
+Implement structural reforms in local universities and colleges to strengthen linkages with TVET communities particularly their LGUs, LUCs, polytechnic institutions will be tapped to deliver TVET programs responsive to the needs of local communities and expand opportunities for adult learning. will be supported by capacity building programs for LUCs in setting up, managing, and implementing TVET programs and establishing linkages in the communities.
 Provinces with high poverty incidence will be given priority.